Morgana-S/ourglass/TESTING.md

     - Cause: This is because of a lack of validation of image data when submitting an image.
     - Tried Solutions: Attempting to implement a quick fix by passing cleaned image data to the Pillow library(https://pypi.org/project/pillow/) and also attempted to implement the CloudinaryFileForm input, which threw more errors as forms were not designed for use with these fields.
     - Current Status: Known issue, has been logged on the issues page.
 As the user is directed to upload an image by default, they would have to attempt to deliberately circumvent the image upload.

+- **flatpickr functionality: NS ERROR CORRUPTED Content in console when attempting to get the localisation script from flatpickr.**
+    - Cause: Unknown at present.
+Possibly due to locale for flatpickr being 'uk' rather than 'us' in the javascript functionality.
+    - Fix: Further testing required.
+Does not affect core website functionality at present - users are still able to pick dates from the datetime picker.

+- **Admin Panel: Search Functionality for Bookings and Events returning an error.**
+    - Cause: Improper labelling of search fields for these models. 'event name' instead of 'event__event_name', as you need to refer to them by their relational names if they are foreign keys.
+    - Fix: Updated search fields with correct functionality.

 ## Code Validation

 ## Lighthouse Reports